New: All-In Barcelona Card (includes Sagrada Familia + unlimited transport + 33 museums) »

 Price€87€89

-Sagrada Familia✓ (self-guided, choose your time)✓ (guided tour only, book early)
+Sagrada Familia✓ (guided tour only, book early)

 Park Guell